-"Board"
+- "Board"

-"Committee"
+- "Committee"

-"Company"
+- "Company"

+- "Companies Law"

+- "Director"

+- "Securities Law"

+- "Subsidiaries"

+- "Retirement Bonus"

+- "Officer"

+- "Stock Option Plan"

+- "Base Salary"

+- "Cost"

+- The Company's board of directors;

-The Company's compensation committee;
+- The Company's compensation committee;

-"Company"

-BrainsWay Ltd.;
+- BrainsWay Ltd.;

-"Companies Law" - The Companies Law, 1999, Israel;
+- The Companies Law, 1999, Israel;

-"Director" - The members of the Board of the Company;
+- The members of the Board of the Company;

-"Securities Law" - The Securities Law, 1968, Israel;
+- The Securities Law, 1968, Israel;

-"Subsidiaries" - As defined under Section 1 of the Securities Law.
+- As defined under Section 1 of the Securities Law.

-"Retirement Bonus" - Bonus, payment, compensation or any other benefit awarded to an officer with regard to conclusion of their office with the Company;
+- Bonus, payment, compensation or any other benefit awarded to an officer with regard to conclusion of their office with the Company;

-"Officer" - As defined in the Companies Law, excluding the Directors;
+- As defined in the Companies Law, excluding the Directors;

-"Stock Option Plan" - Amended and Restated 2019 Share Incentive Plan, as it may be amended from time to time, or such other equity incentive plan, including an employee stock purchase plan, adopted by the Company from time to time;
+- Amended and Restated 2019 Share Incentive Plan, as it may be amended from time to time, or such

+other equity incentive plan, including an employee stock purchase plan, adopted by the Company

+from time to time;

-"Base Salary" - A fixed amount paid by the Company to its Officers in return for work performed.
+- A fixed gross amount paid by the Company to its Officers in return for work performed.
 Base salary does not include benefits, bonuses or any other potential compensation;

-"Cost" - Cost to the employing entity.
+- Cost to the employing entity.